ALU-Schumacher/caching_benchmarks/README.md

 ## Files

 To provide a varity of different file sizes and event numbers, three files are used: small (1.3 GB, 50k events), medium (5.2 GB, 200k events), and large (13 GB, 500k events).
-The files contain simulated ttbar events.
+The files contain simulated ttbar events and can be downloaded at [https://cernbox.cern.ch/index.php/s/Iyx9PLXmF0pOod6].\
 Members of the ATLAS collaboration can get the files from `UNI-FREIBURG_LOCALGROUPDISK`:

 ```